Chicken Molting

 2.2.
 Behavioral Changes

-During the moulting process, chickens may exhibit several behavioral changes, reflecting the discomfort and vulnerability associated with losing and regrowing feathers.
+During the molting process, chickens may exhibit several behavioral changes, reflecting the discomfort and vulnerability associated with losing and regrowing feathers.

 One common change is a decrease in social interaction; chickens might keep to themselves more, avoiding the pecking and jostling that are part of normal flock dynamics.
 This can be due, in part, to the discomfort of growing new feathers, making them less tolerant of being touched or bumped.

-Recognizing these behavioral cues is essential for providing appropriate care, such as ensuring a peaceful, stress-free environment and offering extra comfort and protection to support them through the moulting process.
+Recognizing these behavioral cues is essential for providing appropriate care, such as ensuring a peaceful, stress-free environment and offering extra comfort and protection to support them through the molting process.

 3.1.Early Stage